A Dazzling Legacy

 The pool area was quite different back then; we had cabanas as well as an Art Deco style bath house at the far end, with a diving platform.
-Marilyn Monroe declared this her favorite pool and Irvin Berlin wrote “I’m dreaming of a white Christmas” out here as well.
+Marilyn Monroe declared this her favorite pool and Irving Berlin wrote his classic song “White Christmas” here as well.
 These days Catalina prefers her more serene reputation as an iconic wonder full of tranquil elegance, and lives on in the hearts of many as the finest pool there is.

 One of the proudest points in our history is that we have hosted every United States president from Herbert Hoover to Barack Obama.
 Most of the photos here were taken on property during their visits, except for Reagan – which is odd - as out of all the Presidents he was here the most.